 email@example.com Intake Coordinator

-Received her B.A. in Sociology, Anthropology and Art History (with distinction) from the Hebrew University of Jerusalem.
+Holds a B.A. in sociology, anthropology and art history from the Hebrew University of Jerusalem (with distinction), and an M.A. in social-cultural anthropology from Tel Aviv University (with distinction).
+Miriam has worked as a teaching assistant on qualitative research methodologies.
 As a student, she was involved in activism against racism and the occupation, and volunteered at the education department of the Rape Crisis Center in Jerusalem, where she also worked as the Finance and Administration Coordinator prior to joining Gisha.
-Miriam has worked as a teaching assistant on qualitative methodology courses in Tel Aviv University, where she is currently writing her M.A. thesis in Anthropology.

 firstname.lastname@example.org International Media Coordinator